 If you plan to head to Snowbasin Resort for the Blues, Brews & BBQ series with your family this summer, stop and hike the Green Pond trail along the way.
 The Green Pond trail is a great first hike for young children.
 Because the trail is nearly flat, your child will be able to easily enjoy stopping to look at the wildflowers and giant fern leaves along the shaded path.
 After less than a mile, you’ll see a “picnic area” sign on the left.
 As your family hikes up the trail towards the picnic area sign, you’ll find a beautiful mountain pond tucked within a meadow.
 Stop to catch water striders, skip stones, and enjoy a family picnic.
 The Green Pond trail is perfect to start fostering independence on the trail, without committing to a big day of hiking.

 Donut Falls is one of the classic family friendly trails in the Wasatch.
 Find the trailhead 9 miles up Big Cottonwood Canyon, just past the Jordan Pines Picnic area near Solitude Mountain Resort and Brighton.
 The trail winds through aspen and evergreen trees while rolling up and down with mild elevation changes.
 Even the littlest hikers will be able to independently hike most of the trail.
 That being said, you will need to plan to help young hikers with the last 50 yards of the trail, navigating over slippery rocks and logs, and traveling through moving water as you cross the bottom of the falls.
 Most parents will want to bring a child pack to be able to carry toddlers and use their hands to hold to rocks for balance.
-Donut falls is a short hike, but you can easily spend a whole afternoon photographing the falls, collecting pinecones, and spying on chipmunks.
+We recommend bringing a child carrier pack like this one if your tot is three or younger.
+Donut Falls is a short hike, but you can easily spend a whole afternoon photographing the falls, collecting pinecones, and spying on chipmunks.